beverast/beverast.github.io/aboutme.md

 - I'm a fellow of Lambda School studying data science.
 - I'm always looking to help with FOSS projects.
 Can I help?
 Let's get in touch!
-- I'm most interested in big data & big data infrastructure.
+- I'm most interested in big data & data engineering.

 My interests: